uidaholib/digital-collections-docs/content/interdepartmental_collections/00-templates.md

 ## Create A Branch

-Once you’ve identified the correct template, open the link to its GitHub page and click the green “Code” button and select “Open with Github Desktop.”
-This application should prompt you to clone the repository.
+Once you’ve identified the correct template, open the link to its GitHub page and click the green `Code` button and select `Open with Github Desktop.` This application should prompt you to clone the repository.
 Once accepted, you will need to create a branch.

 ## Naming Conventions